Learn Traditional Ikebana with an Ikenobo Master Inside a Frank Lloyd Wright Designed Landmark in Tokyo

 Dive into the Essence of Japanese Aesthetics and Spirituality

 During your time with Professor Fuse, you’ll gain an appreciation for the aesthetics and spirituality cherished by Japan for so long by learning about the history of ikebana and trying it yourself.
-It’s also a valuable opportunity to observe the culture behind tea ceremony, which is deeply linked to ikebana, making it a truly meaningful experience.
+It is a chance to slow down, observe closely, and express yourself through flowers in a way that reflects the season and your own perspective.

 Feel the spirit of Japan’s seasons and traditional culture in every movement